-Any luxury purchases made within 90 days of filing is not be eligible for discharge, as well as cash advances more than $750 within 90 days of filing.
+Any luxury purchases made within 90 days of filing is not eligible for discharge, as well as cash advances more than $750 within 90 days of filing.
 It is important that you understand that making purchases and then filing could be a grave error.
-Don't buy anything, and avoid transferring any of your property or assets to another person you owe - that person may be forced to pay it back, as it will be considered to have been a preferential treatment for that creditor, whether a family member, friend, employer or other individual.
+Don't buy anything, and avoid transferring any of your property or assets to another person you owe - that person may be forced to pay it back, as it will be considered to have been a preferential treatment for that creditor, whether a family member, friend, employer or other individuals.

 Your Case Is Filed with the Bankruptcy Court